ad1tyayadav/FOSSHACK/README.md

-# FOSSHACK: aichatlib for Next.js/React
+# FOSSHACK: aibotchat for Next.js/React

-> **FOSSHACK** is an open-source UI library that makes it effortless to integrate AI-powered chat interfaces into your modern web applications.
+> **aibotchat** is an open-source UI library that makes it effortless to integrate AI-powered chat interfaces into your modern web applications.

 [Homepage](https://www.aichatbot.vercel.com)